 Florida Unemployment Benefits

-• You meet minimum earnings requirements as set by the DEO during the base period (the first four quarters of the last five quarters before benefits start); and
+• You meet minimum earnings requirements as set by the DEO during the base period (the first four quarters of the last five quarters before benefits start)

-Misconduct is defined very narrowly—meaning many terminable offenses do not rise to the level of misconduct to lose benefits.
+Note about misconduct: Misconduct is defined very narrowly meaning many terminable offenses do not rise to the level of misconduct to lose benefits.
 Misconduct has been held to include things like chronic absenteeism, violation of a company policy, failing a drug test, etcetera.

-2. Go to a CareerSource center for assistance with submitting an application for benefits.
+• Go to a CareerSource center for assistance with submitting an application for benefits

-It depends.
-A claimant can receive as little as $32 per week to a maximum of $275 per week, before any deductions for taxes.
-Your unemployment benefits amount is determined by your earnings over the first four quarters of the last five completed quarters immediately preceding your application.
-For example, for April 1, 2021, the DEO uses your earnings from January 1, 2020 through December 31, 2020 to determine the amount of your benefits.
+Benefits range from $32 to $275 per week, before tax deductions.
+Your amount is determined by your earnings over the first four quarters of the last five completed quarters immediately preceding your application.

 In Florida, claimants have two options:

-1. Direct deposit directly into a bank account; or
+• Direct deposit directly into a bank account

 Claimants can receive unemployment benefits anywhere from 12 to 23 weeks.
 The exact duration is determined by the current unemployment rate.

-Yes.
-You are required to apply for three or five jobs per week (depending on where you live in Florida) as well as register with Employ Florida.
-There are exemptions from this requirement, however, they will not apply to most claimants.
-If you refuse suitable work while claiming unemployment benefits, you could also jeopardize your unemployment benefits.
+Note: There are exemptions from this requirement, however, they will not apply to most claimants.
+If you refuse suitable work while claiming unemployment benefits, you could jeopardize your benefits.

-You will receive notice of the decision on your appeal by mail and/or electronically in the DEO’s CONNECT system if you are registered.
+• Decision received by mail and/or electronically in the DEO’s CONNECT system

-If you disagree with the Commission’s decision, you can appeal it further by filing a complaint in the appropriate Florida District Court of Appeal.
+Further Appeals: If you disagree with the Appeal Referee’s decision, you can appeal to the Florida Reemployment Assistance Appeals Commission within 20 days.
+If you disagree with the Commission’s decision, you can file a complaint in the appropriate Florida District Court of Appeal.

 Florida Department of Economic Opportunity